w3c/automotive-viss2/tutorial/content/server/_index.md

 This server supports temporary recording of data that can then be requested by a client using a history filter.
 The model used in the implementation of this is that it is not the server that decides when to start or stop a recording, or how long to keep the recorded data, but it is controlled by some other vehicle system via a Unix domain socket based API.
+For more information, please see the [service manager](https://github.com/w3c/automotive-viss2/tree/master/server/vissv2server/serviceMgr) README.

 To test this functionality there is a rudimentary [history control client](https://github.com/w3c/automotive-viss2/blob/master/server/hist_ctrl_client.go) that can be used to instruct the server to start/stop/delete recording of signals.
 To reduce the amount of data that is recorded the server only saves a data value if it has changed compared to the latest captured, so to record more than a start and stop value the signals should be dynamic during a test.

+### Ignition life cycle
+Dynamic data handled by the server, such as subscriptions, and access token caching, does not survive between ignition cycles (restart of the server).

 ### Experimental compression
 VISSv2 uses JSON as the payload format, and as JSON is a textbased format there is a potential to reduce the payload size by using compression.